Bunnings Waikanae and Te Aroha stores to close days after Christmas in 'cruel' blow for workers

-Just two days before Christmas employees of two Bunnings stores have been told their workplaces will be closing before the year's end.
+Just two days before Christmas employees of two Bunnings stores have been told their workplaces will close before the year's end.

-It came after a meeting last Wednesday, where Bunnings informed employees at the stores they were considering redundancies.
+At a meeting last Wednesday Bunnings had told employees at the stores they were considering redundancies.

-First Union said the apparent basis for the closures was that the company was "concerned that we are no longer able to operate the store to a standard we feel meets Bunnings operational requirements, for you, our Team and of course, our customers".
+First Union said the apparent basis for the closures was that the company said it was "concerned that we are no longer able to operate the store to a standard we feel meets Bunnings operational requirements, for you, our team, and of course our customers".

-Spokeswoman Kirstin Miller said First Union wrote to the company and requested due to the "inadequate notice" to workers and lack of information about the redundancies, the consultation period be suspended until the new year.
+Kirstin Miller of First Union said the union wrote to the company asking for the consultation period to be suspended until the new year because of the "inadequate notice" to workers and lack of information about the redundancies.

 This request was denied and on Monday, two days before Christmas, the company announced it would be closing the stores before the new year.